Saving cyclists - Deakin addresses the alarming spike in cycling injuries and deaths

 The Deakin research group, including world leading researchers from the Institute for Intelligent Systems Research and Innovation, the School of IT, and the School of Health and Social Development, have also begun another exciting research project funded by the Commonwealth Office of Road Safety.
 Through this separate project, the team will be working to improve cycling safety at intersections using proactive personalised safety alerts.
 This will address a significant research gap and more than half of all bicycle-motor vehicle crashes across Australia.

 Winning with Deakin Research Partnerships

 Collaborations such as these are critical drivers of the innovation economy.
-After identifying a clear industry need, Rebecca Bartel from Deakin Research Strategic Partnerships worked with Dr Debnath to support the formation of the multi-disciplinary team and embed Deakin as the preferred innovation partner across industry, statutory insurers and government.
+After identifying a clear industry need, Rebecca Bartel from Deakin Research Partnerships worked with Dr Debnath to support the formation of the multi-disciplinary team and embed Deakin as the preferred innovation partner across industry, statutory insurers and government.

 The result has been the creation and expansion of a novel area of multidisciplinary Deakin research excellence which is now in high demand across Australia.

 “Rebecca Bartel from the Deakin Research Strategic Research Partnerships Team initiated the partnership and managed the long, complex contract process in a proactive manner.
 This initial work has now expanded to working on new projects with the Victorian Government Department of Transport and the Commonwealth Office of Road Safety,” Dr Debnath said.

 "We have been highly successful in winning competitive grants in Road Safety where we had not been able to in the past.
 The impact has been huge.

 “Working together as a team, we have all benefited and grown from each other’s expertise to benefit Deakin and the wider community.”

 Are you a cyclist?
 Get involved in research!